jamon/pico-max7219-8x8-led-matrix/README.md

 # WORK IN PROGRESS
 This is a work in progress and is subject to completely change.
+That said, it does work, and makes for a pretty simple example of how to use the PIO to drive an arbitrary protocol.

 # raspberry pi pico pio-accelerated max7219 8x8 LED matrix driver